nikhilchakravartula/EMOTION-BASED-MUSIC-PLAYER/README.md

-This is a prototype for an Android app for emotion based music player.
+This repository contains the code for EMOTION BASED MUSIC PLAYER - IN ANDROID.